 This project supports young refugees, UASC, and YP to improve their health and wellbeing through increased knowledge, improved confidence, and greater access to health support services.
 For the past two years, DOTW’s Women and Children’s Clinic Lead, Dr Claire van Nispen tot Pannerden, has been running monthly health and wellbeing workshops with project participants and volunteers, who contributed to the development of the leaflets to support other young people.

-The leaflets cover healthy living, mental health, the NHS, and sexual health and are available to download for free in 10 languages: English, Albanian, Amharic, Arabic, Farsi, Kurdish, Oromo, Pashto, Tigrinya, and Vietnamese.
+The leaflets cover healthy living, mental health, the NHS, and sexual health and are available to download for free in 21 languages: English, Albanian, Amharic, Arabic, Bengali, Farsi, French, Gujarati, Hindi, Kurdish, Kurmanji, Malayalam, Oromo, Pashto, Portuguese, Romany, Simplified Chinese, Spanish, Tamil, Tigrinya, and Vietnamese.

 Please share these resources widely with your networks to ensure young refugees and asylum seekers can make healthy choices and know how to access healthcare in the UK.